JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v11.0                                                  29.09.2021
+v11.0                                                  18.10.2021
 -----
-+Made it easier to access Arthur's PC and fixed possible Patty bug.
++Made it easier to use Arthur's PC and added look up and down keys.
 +Fixed finding gums after Ming fight and game sound at beachhouse.
++Removed Humanity gain for just telling Johansen you will save him.
++Made brandishing weapons on hub levels cause criminal violations.
++Corrected Arthur ignoring attack and removed maze note inspection.
+Repaired Mercurio and Arthur dialogues and other minor text bugs.
 Removed leftover changes to vendors and emails for plus and basic.
 Made Chang not drop his blade and renamed second knife for basic.
 Removed special Heather lines and Hallowbrook cowering from basic.